Strawberry Fair: Organisation

 In the constitution, the object of the fair is described thus:

 "The object of the Fair shall be to hold a Fair, called Strawberry Fair, annually on Midsummer Common, Cambridge, on the first (1st) Saturday in June, for the benefit of the local community, particularly the children.
 The Fair shall have free entry and entertainments, including music and theatre."

-The fair is run by a committee of local people who elect a Chair, Vice-Chair, Treasurer, and Secretary each year in September/October to form a Steering Group.
+The fair is run by a committee of local people who elect a Chair, Vice-chair, Treasurer, and Secretary each year in September/October to form a Steering Group.
 Sub-committees also operate in order to discuss specific areas of the fair's operation, namely Programming, Finance and Admin, Policy and Community, and Site.
 The heads of these sub-committees report back at monthly General Meetings - weekly closer to the fair - which provides accountability and allows for the approval (or otherwise) of proposals put forward by the sub-committees.

 Approximately 1000 people volunteer their time to make Strawberry Fair happen, which is seen by the committee as one of its strongest attributes.
 These volunteers include members of the committee itself, stewards, an environment team, area coordinators, stage managers, backstage staff, stalls coordinators and many people 'behind the scenes' who undertake administration and other tasks.

 The fair can only remain a free event because of its volunteers.
 Income from stalls meets infrastructure and overhead costs.

-Additonally, benefit gigs are held throughout the year to raise money (for example, Strawberry Sundae).
+Additionally, benefit gigs are held throughout the year to raise money (for example, Strawberry Sundae).
 The local bands that play these gigs usually also play on the day of the fair.

-Band Competition
+Band competition

 Strawberry Fair also organise and run the Cambridge Band Competition which has been running since 1984.
 Heats are held each year in The Portland Arms music venue, with the final at Cambridge Junction.
 All finalists in the Cambridge Band Competition also get invited to play at the Fair.

-First aid is usually provided by St John's Ambulance, and there is an on-site welfare tent.
+First aid is usually provided by RTC Medical Solutions Ltd, and there is an on-site welfare tent.